 These transactions are considered to be in the normal course of business and are measured at their exchange amounts, being the amounts agreed to by the parties.

-The Council's current payroll of \$1,184,804 includes eleven employees with salaries totalling \$765,714.
+The Council's current payroll of \$1,241,710 includes ten employees, whose salaries exceeded \$75,000 and totalled \$998,773.

 11. EXPENSES BY OBJECT

 The following is a summary of expenses by object: